 THIS DOESN’T JUST HAPPEN ON FRIDAY AND SUNDAY.
 SPREAD WIDEN EVERY DAY AROUND 5 PM EST.

 This is something to watch for when picking a forex broker.
 Picking a broker is discussed in the Forex Introduction Course.

 During regular hours, these brokers may quote a very similar spread, like 0.2 pips in the EURUSD.
 But in late trading Friday and early trading Sunday you can see much larger spreads than usual, and some brokers are way worse than others.

-Oanda, a non-commission broker (higher spreads but no commissions on trades) typically has a GBPUSD spread of 1.5 pips.
-At around 5 PM that spread can swell to 25 pips on Friday and Sunday, and up to 12 pips during the week at 5 PM EST. If you have a tight stop loss, with a bit of movement and the spread, it is pretty easy to get stopped out (chart from 2022.
-The numbers change slightly over time, but the same thing is happening in 2021; every year).
+On their non-commission account (they just charge a spread), Oanda typically has a GBPUSD spread of 2 pips.
+At around 5 PM that spread can swell to 25 pips on Friday and Sunday, and up to 12 pips during the week at 5 PM EST. If you have a tight stop loss, with a bit of movement and the spread, it’s pretty easy to get stopped out (chart from 2022.
+The numbers change slightly over time, but the same thing happens week after week, year after year).

 Wide spreads during this time can trigger your stop loss orders (less likely to trigger profit target limit orders) because as soon as the stop loss price (or worse) is shown on the bid or ask, that stop loss order will be executed.

-Sunday, from 5 pm EST till about 6 pm EST, spreads can also be very wide, gradually narrowing over the hour and then looking a little more normal after 6 pm EST.
+On Sundays, from 5 pm EST till about 6 pm EST, spreads also tend to be wide, gradually narrowing over the hour and then looking a little more normal after 6 pm EST.

 Ideally, we don’t want to be stopped out just because the spread widens.
 When the spread narrows again, the price may not have changed much.